destimon/node-google-books-search-2/README.md

 # node-google-books-search-2

 A lightweight node wrapper for the Google Books API.
+Based on the original project google-books-search (https://github.com/smilledge/node-google-books-search).

 ## Install